Skip to content

 1. Gaining Good Press and Competitive Value

 One of the top benefits of ESG certification is its impact on a company’s image and reputation.
 Customers want to know they’re supporting ethical, sustainable businesses.
 One study found that companies that took on more social responsibility found current or new audiences that shared those values.
-These new audiences helped build more trust, memorability, credibility, and awareness.
+These new audiences helped boost trust, memorability, credibility, and awareness.

 In another study, one of the top detractors of brand loyalty was how a company treated its employees.
 Many consumers cited low pay, lack of benefits, and harsh working conditions as negative aspects of a brand.